r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 _If you can do OMiau you will better understand OAuth2._

+### ...but most likely You aren't gonna need it (YAGNI)

+Use it only for multitenant apps where different clients need to have different Client ID - Client Secret pairs.
+Then you must find out that communication between Client and ChannelFactory is so limited that ChannelFactory can't get any specific needs from the client.
+Then you must recognize that WCF was not designed for it.
+Yes, if you will find that ChannelFactories eat memory and there is no easy way to manage their lifetimes as use-dispose Clients...
+Then and only then you will need it.

+Otherwise take a look at [Capri](https://github.com/mconnew/Capri) project, it should help you.

+### Dive deep only if you need it..
+...

 ### LazyCatWcfService.csproj
 Start LazyCatWcfService project, the WCF service will be served on IIS Express at http://localhost:41193/LazyCatService.svc